-Pages group view components together.
-They represent a final assemblage of those components, which means that they need to specify a layout and corresponding components (e.g. a sidebar, a navigation bar, etc).
+Pages group parts together.
+They represent a final assemblage of those parts.
+They need to specify a layout and corresponding parts (e.g. a sidebar, a navigation bar, etc).

 The URL for a Page is constructed based on the location of the page file within the directory hierarchy of the filesystem relative to

 pages/ directory; e.g.